Program Mission Statement

 Goal 1: The program will graduate students who are clinically competent.

-- Students will demonstrate knowledge of radiographic positioning and techniques.
+- SLO#2: Students will demonstrate knowledge of radiographic positioning and techniques.

-- Students will practice radiation protection and safety for the patient, self and others.
+- SLO#3: Students will practice radiation protection and safety for the patient, self, and others.

-- Students demonstrate effective written and oral communication skills in didactic and clinical performance.
+- SLO#1: The student will demonstrate effective written and oral communication skills in clinical performance.

-Goal 4: Students will develop problem-solving and critical thinking skills.
+Goal 3: Students will develop critical thinking skills

-- Students can evaluate radiographic images for appropriate positioning and image quality.
+- SLO#2: Students can evaluate radiographic images for appropriate positioning and image quality.

 Goal 4: Students will demonstrate a commitment to professional behaviors.